LKimS/BioSim/docs/codedoc.rst

 Simulation
 -------------
+The simulation is run by the BioSim- and Graphics-class.
+BioSim simulates the ecosystem on the Island, Graphics visualizes the data from the simulation.
-The simulation is run by the BioSim class and Graphics Class.
-The class will simulate an ecosystem on an island.
-You need to input amount of starting animals and the map geography.
-If you run simulate once, you simulate one year.
+If you run the simulation once, you simulate one year.

 .. autoclass:: biosim.simulation.BioSim